Growing Monstera Deliciosa | Monstera Plant | Swiss Cheese Plant

 Water requirement – Average (depending on the seasons)

-Soil conditions –Well drained moist soil
+Soil conditions –Well-drained moist soil

 Soil pH – acidic to neutral